 Field-hunting tip

-Look in impactite country — that is the host setting where libyan desert glass typically forms.
+Look in impactite country, the host setting where libyan desert glass typically forms.
 If you start seeing quartz, feldspar in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.